xapian/xapian/xapian-core/docs/postingsource.rst

 These methods have default implementations which always return 0, for convenience when deriving "weight-less" subclasses.

+If the maximum weight that can be returned by the PostingSource has decreased significantly, it may be worthwhile to notify the Xapian matcher about this, so that it can use this information for optmisations, allowing the match process to finish faster.
+You can notify the matcher about this by calling the ``PostingSource::notify_new_maxweight()`` method.
+However, you should take care not to call this method too frequently, as the resulting computation can be moderately expensive.

+It is therefore advisable only to call this after a significant decrease in maxweight.
+Profiling your postingsource will often be the best way to determine how often to call it.
+If it's cheap to calculate the maxweight in your posting source, a reasonable strategy is to decide a maximum number of times to call this method (eg, 10) and then to call it whenever ``floor(new_maxweight * 10 / original_maxweight)`` changes; this ensures that only reasonably significant drops result in a recalculation of the weights.
+Alternatively, you could simply impose a lower limit on the number of documents processed before re-calling this.

 The ``at_end()`` method checks if the current iteration position is past the last entry::